 Significance: Celebrated as the day when Lord Krishna defeated God Indra

-Key attractions: On this day, food made of cereals like wheat, rice and leafy vegetables are cooked and offered to Lord Krishna
+Key attractions: On this day, food made of cereals like wheat, rice and leafy vegetables is cooked and offered to Lord Krishna

-When: Most of the times it falls next day after Diwali
+When: Most of the time, it falls the day after Diwali

 Where: All across India